-Around this time, a few years back, we had just pulled into Wilson’s Promontory in Victoria.
+Around this time, a few years back, we had just pulled into Wilson’s Promontory, the first stop on our attempt at kayaking Bass Strait.
 It had been a long day of paddling, but the trip to the start point, with four sea kayaks from Perth, had been much longer.

 My friends Hew, Mark, Pete and I are more whitewater kayakers, but sea kayak regularly to pass the long months where there is little whitewater in the west.

-A casual ‘we should paddle the Bass Strait someday’ was mentioned as we glided across the calm waters off Fremantle one evening, and from there everyone just seemed to start getting organised.
+A casual ‘we should paddle Bass Strait someday’ was mentioned as we glided across the calm waters off Fremantle one evening, and from that point everyone just seemed to start getting organised.

 The following March we were on the beach attempting to stuff two weeks of supplies and camping gear into our

 We couldn’t have asked for better weather.
-But there was soon a point where I couldn’t see Hogan Island ahead, and could barely see the mainland behind, it dawned on me that crossing the Bass Strait in a sea kayak with no boat support may just be one of my more questionable life choices.
+But there was soon a point where I couldn’t see Hogan Island ahead, and could barely see the mainland behind, it dawned on me that crossing that kayaking Bass Strait with no power or sail boat support may have been one of my more questionable life choices.

 I decided to take an anti-nausea tablet and see how I went.
-It helped with the nausea, but made me dangerously sleepy and with it, my paddling slow.
-My patient mates, looked after me, and at about the two-third point Mark offered me a bunch of snakes.
+It helped with nausea, but made me dangerously sleepy and with it, my paddling slow.
+My patient mates looked after me, and at about the two-third point Mark offered me a bunch of snakes.
 The sugar hit worked, and my pace improved.
-A strong tail wind also kicked in, which meant we could use our sails to propel us toward the Island.
+A strong tailwind also kicked in, which meant we could use our sails to propel us toward the Island.
 We made it, but I was spent.

-With bad weather forecast we spent the next day on stunning Erith Island.
+With a bad weather forecast, we spent the next day on stunning Erith Island.
 I was grateful for the rest, and Pete’s fry ups of cured meats soon had me feeling strong again.

 Erith Island sits tightly beside the larger Deal Island.
 On the other side of Deal lay our longest ocean crossing, so we had a leisurely day re-positioning camp from Erith to around to Winter Cove on Deal Island ready.
 We then had a great day exploring the island.